+In this sewing tutorial, I will show you how to make a pillowcase from natural silk fabric.
 There is no more sensitive skin than on your face.
-So why do you sleep on a polyester pillowcase and make skin even more prone to problems?
-Use 100% silk pillowcase, especially if it is very easy to make so it doesn’t cost a fortune.
+So why do you sleep on a polyester pillowcase and make your skin even more prone to problems?
+Use a 100% silk pillowcase, especially if it is very easy to make, so it doesn’t cost a fortune.

 Sewing a pillowcase is so easy task!
-Pillowcases don’t have sleeves, collars, facing, interfacing, darts and curved lines, etc.
+Pillowcases don’t have sleeves, collars, facings, interfacing, darts, and curved lines, etc.

-Moreover, I can put a nice embroidery on my pillowcases.
+Moreover, I can put nice embroidery on my pillowcases.
 I have an embroidery machine and always look for ways to embroider something.
-By the way, my embroidery machine Janome Memory Craft 350E is not top of the line and is not really the expensive one but it does the job nicely and I love to use it.
+By the way, the embroidery machine I used for this project Janome Memory Craft 350E is not top of the line and is not really the expensive one but it does the job nicely and I love to use it.

 Please note: some links I share on this page are affiliate links.
 I only recommend useful things that can make your sewing life easy.

 I noticed there are so many online tutorials on how to sew a fabric bag.
 Pinterest is full of them.
 I look at those bags – yes, they are easy to sew but what is the point to make them?
 I don’t see it.
 Of course, it is only my opinion and we all have a different sense of style but you will never catch me out with one of those whether I am going out on the weekends, running errands, or heading to work.
 So I would advise you to sew a silk pillowcase instead.

 As you see I gave you plenty of reasons to sew a pillowcase.
 With that said here is a tutorial to show you how easy it is to sew your own silk (cotton and linen will do also of course) pillowcase.